magore/hp85disk/README.md

 Notes: When both EOI and ATN are low the HC32 enables HC595 outputs
   * If any HC595 output is high the GPIB bus bit will be pulled low
-  * IFC low resets the outputs lowA
+  * IFC low resets the HC595 outputs low - so the HC05 outputs will float.
 ___

 ## OS Requirements for software building